Sustainability and Environmental Studies

 Crosslisting: BIOL 310.

-SES 334 - Sustainable Agriculture (4 Credit Hours)
+SES 334 - Sustainable Agriculture and Food Systems (4 Credit Hours)

 This course will expose students to the purposes and methods associated with sustainable agriculture.
 We will do this through readings, discussion, and experience on local and sustainable farms.
 Throughout the semester we will reflect on the social, economic, and environmental aspects associated with sustainable agriculture as well as actual practices affiliated with the modern sustainable agriculture movement.
 Students must be prepared to commit to working on farms each week as part of the lab requirement of this course.